Tonydum/Hospital-Operation-Analysis/README.md

 Excel Power Pivot: For data preparation, transformation, and initial analysis.

-Power BI: For creating interactive dashboards and visualizing insights.

 ## Dataset
 The dataset used for this project is anonymized to protect patient privacy and does not contain any personally identifiable information (PII).
 The data includes: